-The P&A club concept, launched recently by the Aberdeen-based well abandonment specialist, introduces a new commercial model that tackles costly and complex late-life activity.
-By becoming a member of Well-Safe’s P&A Club and adding their well stock into the club, operators can spread the risk and cost of plugging and abandoning wells with others in the Club and use economies of scale to safely remove hundreds of wells rather than focusing on individual wells, or a smaller numbers of wells
+The P&A club concept introduces a new commercial model that tackles costly and complex late-life activity.
+By becoming a member of Well-Safe’s P&A Club and adding their well stock into the club, operators can spread the risk and cost of plugging and abandoning wells with others in the club and use economies of scale to safely remove hundreds of wells rather than focusing on individual wells, or a smaller numbers of wells.

-The positive reception from North Sea operators to this approach convinced Well-Safe to set up five clubs focusing on the following onshore wells using a land rig and offshore wells using jack-ups, semi-submersibles, well intervention vessel (category 1 and 2 wells) and a deep water asset.
-Having the 5 different clubs designed around the asset types gives Well-Safe the ability to deliver P&A operations on all well types.
+The positive reception from North Sea operators to this approach convinced Well-Safe Solutions to set up five clubs focusing on the following onshore wells using a land rig and offshore wells using jack-ups, semi-submersibles, well intervention vessels (category 1 and 2 wells) and a deepwater asset.
+Having five clubs designed around asset types gives Well-Safe the ability to deliver P&A operations on all well types.